By

 If you find yourself in a pinch, here are a few musts to boost your device security if you’re using a public network.

-The bottom line is this: public WiFi may seem like the easiest solution to access the internet while on the go, but it is also an easy way to fall victim to a cybercriminal.
+The bottom line is, public WiFi may seem like the easiest solution to access the internet while on the go, but it is also an easy way to fall victim to a cybercriminal.

-Cyber threats have evolved, and so has our protection.
-Try EarthLink Protect+ Powered by Norton, an all-in-one, comprehensive protection against viruses, malware, identity theft, online tracking and much more.
+Cyber threats have evolved, and so have we.
+Try EarthLink Protect+ Powered by Norton, an all-in-one, comprehensive protection against viruses, malware, identity theft, online tracking, and much, much more.

 Norton